jimmieego/a11y-intro/a11y-intro-dev-outline.md

 - Native HTML semantics should still be used whenever possible, but ARIA is useful when certain semantics, design patterns, or interactions make it impossible to do so.
   - Example: a pop-up menu, no standard HTML element
   - Example: a semantic characteristic "the user needs to know about this as soon as possible"

+### Accessibility tree

+- Browser's responsibility to expose accessibility tree to assistive technologies.
+- Shows how webpage is interpreted by assistive technologies and how accessible data are provided.
+- Assistive technologies simulate and relay user interactions like click and key press to accessibility tree.
+- As developers, we need to:
+  - Express the semantics of page correctly
+  - Specify accessible names and descriptions
+  - Make sure important elements have correct accessible roles, states, and properties

 ### ARIA attributes